fsjorgeluis/starter-typeorm-template-postgres/README.md

-# Starter template developed with TypeScript, Express and TypeORM.
+# Starter template developed with TypeScript, Express, TypeORM and NextJs .

 Steps to run this project: